An excellent way to lessen your chances of being involved in an auto accident is avoiding these reckless habits.

-One of the primary causes of accidents is a lack of communication.
+One of the primary causes of accidents is the lack of communication.
 The reason is that you cannot tell other drivers what you’re about the do.
 Fortunately, you do have your turn signals, which can indicate your next move.
-An excellent way to stay safe is using them whenever it is appropriate.
+An excellent way to stay safe is by using them whenever it is appropriate.

 When merging into traffic, be sure to keep your speed up and try to fit seamlessly into the line of cars.
 Alternatively, when someone is trying to merge into your lane, try and be polite by letting them in.
 Doing so will increase your safety and make traffic flow better.

 Many people change lanes in an unsafe way.
 You can avoid this mistake by following a few simple guidelines.
 They include using your turn signal, checking your blind spots, and making sure there is ample room for you to move into the other lane.